dgaydukov/cert-aws/files/sa.md

 * elasticache (so your cache would be always updated to latest state of db)
 * in case your app need to know about all updates

 Global Secondary Index - special read-only table created by dynamoDb to simplify search for indexed fields.
-Index speed up search but require more memory to store itself.
+Index speed up search but require more memory to store itself
+Local Secondary Index - same partition as primary key, but different sort key.
+You can have it only one and it must be created when table is created, just like primary key.
 Scanning - like `select * from` operation in RDS, just go over all records.
 DynamoDb just like s3 is eventual consistent, so if you update data and read it right away you can get old value (cause items are persisted on multiple machines, and depending from what machine you read you can get stale data).
 You can disable eventual consistency by setting `ConsistentRead: true`.
 In this case `getItem/query/scan` operations would always return correct value, but reads would take longer time.